 If you ask me about the best way to explore the United States, I won't hesitate to say a road trip.
 Road tripping is by far the best way to experience everything that America has to offer.

 But, with the U.S. being such a huge country, deciding *where* to road trip can be tough.
 Should you tackle New England and the East Coast?
 The Deep South?
 The Pacific Northwest and California coast?
 Old Route 66?

 There are tons of great road trip routes in the U.S. But my favorite part of the country for a short(er) road trip is definitely the American Southwest.
 You have deserts and mountains and some of the coolest national parks in the country.

-So here's my version of a “perfect” 10-day road trip itinerary for the American Southwest, based on a road trip my partner Elliot and I took in April 2016.
+So here's my version of a “perfect” 10-day road trip itinerary for the American Southwest, based on a road trip my partner Elliot and I took one year in April.
 (But you can totally do this same trip any time of year – the Southwest in winter is actually pretty great!)

 Day 1: Vegas to Zion via Valley of Fire

 We decided to begin and end our Southwest road trip in Las Vegas.
 You could also start in Salt Lake City, Utah, but I find that you can almost always find affordable flights to Vegas, no matter where you're coming from.
 So Vegas it was!

 We landed at McCarran International Airport in the morning (via a direct flight from Cleveland!), took an Uber to the Tropicana Hotel on the Strip, and picked up our rental car there.
 (We opted to pick up our rental car on the Strip rather than at the airport because the rates were MUCH lower.)

 And then we were out of Vegas!
 If you've never been to Las Vegas before, you could definitely add on an extra day or two in order to fully experience it, but we were itching to get to Utah.

 The drive from Vegas to Zion National Park in Utah takes just about 2.5 hours.